lytics/grid/README.md

 grid
 ====

-Grid is a library to build distributed processes.
-It is a library not a container.
+Grid is a library to build distributed processes; in contrast to being a container.
 It is simple to use and provides the basic building blocks for distributed processing:

  1. Passing messages, which in grid is done via NATS.
  1. Coorinating the process instances, which in grid is done via ETCD.